AdobeDocs/uxp-indesign/src/pages/plugins/tutorials/plugin-lifecycle-hooks/index.md

 <InlineAlert variant="info" slots="text"/>

-Scripts and plugins

-**In plugins**, this is only applicable to plugins with a panel.
-You cannot detect the execution of a command plugin via these hooks. //TODO verify fact about command plugin and hooks .Also, for plugin that have multiple panels, you cannot differentiate between them, at present.
+This is only applicable to plugins with a panel.
+You cannot detect the execution of a command plugin via these hooks. //TODO verify fact about command plugin and hooks.
+Also, for plugin that have multiple panels, you cannot differentiate between them, at present.
 Familiarize yourself with plugin panels here // TODO link to plugin panel

-**In scripts**, this is not applicable.

 ## Example